findologic/jasmine-scope-check/README.md

 It runs between each spec and verifies that the global scope (`window` object) was not changed by comparing its state before and after the spec, detecting additions, modifications and deletions of `window` properties.

+Static code analysis catches a lot of accidental globals, but if the assignment happens indirectly, you'd have to run the code to find what's wrong.
+This is what jasmine-scope-check does.

-Use jasmine-scope-check if your code is used by third parties and/or runs in environments out of your control in, because modifying `window` may break other people's stuff.
+jasmine-scope-check is for you if your code runs in a context out of your control.
+For example:

+1. Your app is embedded in a third party site.
+2. Other software uses your library.
+3. You just want to write damn good code.

 ## How to use it